KatherineMichel/digital-commonplace/README.md

 ## Database

 <!--
-Firebase
-https://firebase.googleblog.com/ | The Firebase Blog: Introducing Cloud Firestore: Our New Document Database for Apps Actions https://www.freecodecamp.org/news/react-native-firebase-tutorial/ | How to Build a React Native App and Integrate It with Firebase

 https://jekyllrb.com/docs/datafiles/ | Data Files | Jekyll • Simple, blog-aware, static sites
 https://blog.repl.it/database | Repl.it - A database for every repl
 -->